Gentle Skin Cleanser and Face Wash options: The Super Skin Cleanser Recommended by Dr. Sandeep Gupta

 Finding a gentle skin cleanser can feel overwhelming today.
 Many cleansers cleanse well but damage the skin barrier.

-What is a gentle face wash?
+What is a gentle face wash for you and options?

-A gentle face wash is a skin friendly wash, focusing on barrier health over strong foaming action.
+it is a skin friendly wash, focusing on barrier health over strong foaming action.

 It is designed to remove dirt, sweat, sebum, and light makeup.
 It does this without leaving the skin tight or dry.